 MINIMALLY-PROCESSED, REFINED OR SYNTHETIC

-The goal here is to make you aware that sweeteners carrying the 'natural' claim may be highly refined and processed, or even synthetically produced by enzymes or fermentation.
-As said before, in FDA's view, processing, refining, and enzymology do not affect the natural character of a sweetener but, to the general public, it often does.
-There is an increased awareness of where sweeteners come from.
+The goal here is to make you aware that sweeteners carrying the "natural" claim may be highly refined and processed, or even synthetically produced by enzymes or fermentation.
+As said before, in FDA's view, processing, refining, and enzymology do not affect the natural character of a sweetener.

-Therefore, I turn now the focus to what you need to know about the way sweeteners are produced and processed.
-I believe that if you understand how sweeteners are transformed from their original source materials, you can find out if a sweetener claimed as 'natural' meets your expectations.
+I now turn the focus on what you need to know about the way sweeteners are produced and processed.
+I believe that if you understand how sweeteners are transformed from their source materials, you can find out if a product claimed as "natural" meets your expectations.

 All natural sweeteners are processed and refined to some degree by a variety of different physical, chemical, and biological actions, such as boiling, blending, adjusting of pH, filtering, fermenting, use of enzymes, and chemicals.

 Based on the types and intensity of manufacturing processing and interventions used for industrial production, I am dividing natural sweeteners into four different groups: minimally-processed, refined, highly-refined, and synthetic.

 This classification does not take into account the healthfulness of sweeteners and has no intention to separate sweeteners into "bad-for-you" and "good-for-you" boxes.
 As opposed to most foods (such as grains), the nutritional profile of sweeteners is not correlated with the processing they are subject to by the manufacturer.
 For instance, nutritionally speaking, a minimally-processed sweetener such as raw honey is not much different than refined cane sugar.

 So, a natural sweetener may be minimally-processed, refined, highly-refined, and synthetic.
 What's the difference?